-Biratnagar is a metropolitan city in Nepal which is located near India's border and is the capital city of the Province No.1.
-Biratnagar is also popular for its eponymous Jute Mills - the first large scale industry of Nepal and the famous Kali Mandir that holds high religious importance in Hinduism in the country.
+Biratnagar is a metropolitan city located near the Indian border and is the capital city of Province No.1 in Nepal.
+Biratnagar is popular for its Jute Mills - the first large scale industry of Nepal and the famous Kali Mandir that holds high religious importance in Hinduism in the country.
 Named after King Virat, the city serves as the entrance point to multiple destinations of Eastern Nepal such as Baraha Chhetra and Ilam.
 Bustling weekly markets are held here in different areas of Biratnagar which a tourist attraction as spices and handicrafts are sold here.

 Download Biratnagar PDF Guide